-In addition, on January 19, 2010, the Compensation Committee, giving consideration to the value of stock options as an incentive and retention tool, determined to grant a stock option to purchase shares of our common stock to each of our named executive officers, as well as to our other executive officers and substantially all of our other employees.
+As disclosed in our proxy statement for the 2011 annual meeting of stockholders, in March 2011, giving consideration to the value of stock options as an incentive and retention tool, the Compensation Committee determined to grant a stock option to each of our named executive officers, as well as to our other executive officers and substantially all of our other employees.
+The grants were made effective as of March 29, 2011.
 In establishing the number of shares to be subject to all of the stock options in the aggregate, the Compensation Committee considered: